malramsay64/phd-thesis/02_Dynamics/introduction.md

 where $l$ describes the degree of the spherical harmonic.
-This formulation represents the rotational relaxation as an exponentially decaying function like the intermediate scattering function, allowing the relationship between the rotational relaxation time and the rotational diffusion constant to be expressed as
+This formulation represents the rotational relaxation as an exponentially decaying function like the self-intermediate scattering function, allowing the relationship between the rotational relaxation time and the rotational diffusion constant to be expressed as